Student Organizations and Clubs

 Calhoun Entrepreneurs Club - To promote entrepreneurship on Calhoun’s campuses by gathering like-minded students and immersing them in experiences that develop their skill sets and enhance their abilities to start their own businesses.
 Contact: James Payne, ext.2684 or email@example.com or like us on Facebook at www.facebook.com/calhounentrepreneursclub

 Calhoun Gaming Society - Come out and play!
 The purpose of the Calhoun Gaming Society (CGS) is to provide opportunities for game enthusiasts to play all types of games and to allow members to share information about the games they enjoy playing.
 If you love playing computer games, console games, board games, card games, role-playing games, and/or miniature games, this is the club for you!
-See our By-Laws.
-Join Today by completing this Membership Form!
-See additional information on our Facebook page.
-Join CGS on Meetup.com.
+See our Facebook page for more information, or join today by enrolling yourself in our "class" on Blackboard [instuctions].
 Sponsor - Michael Gibson, 256-890-4759.

 Gay Straight Alliance- An organization created to be a support system for the members of the GLBT (Gay, Lesbian, Bi and Transgendered) community and make Calhoun a more open and accepting place for those in that community.
 To create a place where those who have “came out” to have a place to meet with like minded individuals in a safe environment, and to help those who haven’t “came out” to have a place to come and find support.
 Sponsor - Dr. Susan LoCascio, (256) 306-2757.